liborty/TokenCrypt/README.md

 ## Releases Log (the latest first)

+**22-Oct-22** - Cleaned up, mostly `ncrpt` and `dcrpt`.

-**21-Oct-22** - Windowsy names of files and directories (with internal spaces) are now processed correctly, opening the possibility of using TokenCrypt on Windows.
+**21-Oct-22** - 'Windowsy' names of files and directories (with internal spaces) are now processed correctly, opening the possibility of using TokenCrypt even on Windows.
 Simplification: `dcrpt` is no longer reading old style file archives as well as the encrypted directories.
 Tar is no longer needed at all.

 **20-Oct-22** - Release 1.1.0 Even safer and more compact.
 Fixed a bug in `xorfork` and swapped its outputs, so it now writes output into `outfile` and key data to `stdout`.
 Converted `pack` and `unpack` to use three archive files for increased security.